JesseRReeves/VBA-Challenge/README.md

+Note: Natural Chan helped me through a lot of the harder coding here.
+So props to him!
+To make sure no plagiarism occurs I am adding him as a source.

 Sub Ticker()
                                       'Started out by making all my Variables.
 Ticker is a string so we can string the different ticker names together within the code.
 Dim Ticker As String